KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 * Optional: CNAME file (for custom domain)
 * Optional: [Disqus](https://disqus.com) (for blog post comments)

-## Staged Deployment

-In a mission critical, live production environment, a website may be updated and viewed locally (offline, on an individual computer), before the new code is pushed to the web host and viewed on a live staging site that is virtually the same as the live production site.
-If the result on the staging site is satisfactory, the change may be pushed to the live site where it will be seen by users.
-It is assumed that a website made using the approach given in this GitBook will be simple/low traffic enough that major updates could be verified locally and pushed directly to gh-pages.
-Minor changes, such as adding a blog post, could be completedly directly in GitHub via the browser.
-However, it is possible that a staging site could be created by making a staging branch, and merging the staging branch with the gh-pages branch.

 ## Administration

-GitHub can be used in two primary ways: through a personal account or an organization account.
-Any person making updates to the site will need to have a personal GitHub account.
-If the code-base is hosted in a GitHub organization account, any person who needs to have website admin privileges will need to be a member of the organization account.
-Anyone can submit a contribution to a code-base (this is called a pull request), but the account owner or an organization member will need to review the contribution to decide whether to merge it with the code-base or reject it.
-Unsolicited code contributions are not likely to occur on a small project.
+Website admins will need to have their own personal GitHub account.
+If the website is hosted in an organization acount, website admins will need to be members of the organization to have admin privileges.
+For the website described in this GitBook, it is expected that the majority of the code-based will remain unchanged.
+The routine updates that need to be made can be made by non-developers in an isolated area of the code through a documented process.
+For example, an admin might occassionally add a new blog post.
 Though GitHub could looking intimidating at first, it can actually be simple to use.
-It is expected that the majority of the website will remain largely unchanged.
-Changes made by non-developers will be isolated.
-For example, a part of the website that would be updated often would be the blog.
 Updating the blog is not any more difficult than creating a word document, writing some text and saving it.

 Here are the steps for a person who is an account owner or organization member to make a new blog post in Jekyll: